-This program is particularly well-suited for students studying psychology, anthropology, Asian Studies, and history, as well as those in the social sciences interested in the challenges facing rapidly developing societies.
+This program is particularly well-suited for students studying anthropology, Asian Studies, gender studies, international relations, and social justice as well as those in the social sciences interested in the challenges facing rapidly developing societies.
 The opportunity to pursue an internship makes this program accessible to a wide range of students.

-The program is open to all sophomores, juniors and seniors in good academic and social standing with a minimum GPA of 2.5.
-Students will be required to have successfully completed a Reader’s College orientation course during the spring semester preceding the program.
+The program is open to all juniors and seniors (sophomores may be considered in exceptional cases) in good academic and social standing with a minimum GPA of 2.75.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.
+Preference in admission will be given to students who have already undertaken one or more courses in Asian Studies.

-Students will be charged standard HWS tuition and fees, room fees, and a $600 administrative fee.
-This will cover tuition for a four-course semester, health insurance, housing, and program-related activities and excursions.
-Note that no HWS board fee will be charged.
-Students should plan to bring their board fee to cover meal expenses throughout the program.
-We estimate that $1750-$2000 should be sufficient.
+Students will be charged standard HWS tuition and fees plus a $600 administrative fee.
+This will cover tuition for a four-course semester, health insurance, and program-related activities and excursions.
+Note that no room and board charge is included.
+Students will pay room and board fees directly to SIT.

-Additional expenses not covered include airfare, visa, immunizations, books, and personal expenses (laundry, entertainment, ground transportation, and independent travel).
-We estimate airfare for this program at $1300-$1400 from the East Coast, visa at $50, and books at $200.
-Immunizations vary but we would estimate $125-$250.
+Additional expenses not covered include airfare, books, visa, immunizations, and personal expenses (laundry, entertainment, ground transportation, and independent travel).
+We estimate airfare for this program at $1500-$1800 from the East Coast, books at $100, and visa/immunizations at $300.
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
-We would suggest a minimum of $1250 above and beyond meal expenses.
+We would suggest a minimum of $1200 above and beyond meal and accommodation expenses.
 However, students on a tight budget should be able to manage with less.
-If you are concerned about finances we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.
+If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on our specific situation.

 HWS students must complete all components of the Global Education application in order to be considered for admission to this program.